 Duration of the Employment Pass Issued

-- If the applicant is a first-time candidate, then EP is issued for up to three years
+- If the applicant is a first-time candidate, then EP is issued for up to 2 years

-- If it’s a renewal, then up to three years
+- If it’s a renewal, then up to 3 years

 Documents Required for the EP Application

-- the applying company’s latest business profile or instant information registered with Singapore’s the Accounting and Corporate Regulatory Authority (ACRA)
+- The applying company’s latest business profile or instant information registered with Singapore’s Accounting and Corporate Regulatory Authority (ACRA)

 Please note that for applicants from India and China, there are additional requirements: